 The Board has formally focused on key aspects of the Company's ESG initiatives since 2008, when it created a Board committee with oversight of these issues.
-In addition, the Company has a management committee with colleagues across our four global businesses and corporate departments to coordinate and communicate on the Company's ESG initiatives.
-Our 2021 ESG Report, Pay Equity Statement, statement on Human Rights and related information are available on our website at marshmclennan.com/about/esg.html.
-The reports and our website are not deemed part of this proxy statement and are not incorporated by reference.
+In addition, the Company has a Management ESG Committee that supports the Marsh McLennan Board and senior executives in identifying, aligning and prioritizing new and existing ESG objectives across Marsh McLennan.
+Our 2023 ESG Report is available on our website at marshmclennan.com/about/esg.html.
+Our ESG report and our website are not deemed part of this proxy statement and are not incorporated by reference.